Boston College Temporary Pool Opportunities

-Boston College Department of Human Resources offers temporary employment opportunities to qualified secretarial, clerical, and service applicants through its Boston College Temporary Pool.
-BCTemps, as employees of the Department of Human Resources, are assigned to campus departments to handle special projects, to cover for employees who are temporarily out, or to fill in while a position is vacant.
+The Department of Human Resources at Boston College offers temporary employment opportunities to qualified non-exempt secretarial, clerical, and service applicants through its Boston College Temporary Pool, (known as BC Temp Pool).
+BC Temps are assigned to various campus departments to cover for employees who are temporarily out of work, to fill in while a position is vacant or handle special projects.

 Application and Interview Process